tim00631/Compiler-Construction/README.md

 # 107_2 Compiler Construction

 ### This repository is for 2019 Compiler Course in NCKU CSIE
+### a compiler that can compile micro-C language to JVM instructions

 ## HW1-Lex-Scanner
 * A scanner for the μC language